buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcActorResource/Entities/IfcPerson.md

 ### Addresses
 Postal and telecommunication addresses of a person.

 > NOTE  A person may have several addresses.

+> IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.
+Use Pset_Address instead related to an IfcActor with _TheActor_ pointing to this entity.

 ### EngagedIn
 The inverse relationship to IfcPersonAndOrganization relationships in which IfcPerson is engaged.